Susana465/camkii_thesis/40-results.md

 ![alt text](40-results-figures\WT\subsets_nmdar-t268p.png){#fig-subsets_nmdar-t268p fig-pos='H' fig-scap="CaMKII T286 phosphorylated and bound to CaM"}

-### CaM facilitates T286 phosphorylation but is not necessary for it
+### CaM binding is not necessary for T286 phosphorylation (dont like it - HELP)
 As explained in @sec-cam-binding-and-t286-p, we use a 'conformational selection' approach to modelling CaMKII activation, where CaMKII can exist in both open and closed states independently, and CaM selectively binds to and stabilizes the open conformation, without _inducing_ a conformational change.
 In order to understand how CaM is interacting with CaMKII T286 phosphorylation, we look at @fig-subsets-of-camkii-t286p-cam-binding.
-Here we can see that among all CaMKII subunits phosphorylated at T286, approximately half (23 molecules) are also bound to CaM, represented by the trace _"camkii_cam_ca4_t286p1"_, while the remaining half (22 molecules) are unbound from CaM.
+Here we can see that among all CaMKII subunits phosphorylated at T286, approximately half (23 molecules) are also bound to CaM, represented by the peach-coloured trace _"camkii_cam_ca4_t286p1"_, while the remaining half (22 molecules) are unbound from CaM (brown-coloured trace: _"camkii_cam_unbound_open_t286p1"_).

 This indicates that CaM binding facilitates T286 phosphorylation to some extent and/or vice versa, we can't know for sure which ones is causing the other?
 (HELP).
-However, not all phosphorylation appears to result from CaM binding; in fact, subunits that are both CaM-bound and T286-phosphorylated emerge more slowly during the simulation.
+However, not all phosphorylation results from CaM binding; in fact, subunits that are both CaM-bound and T286-phosphorylated emerge more slowly during the simulation [@fig-subsets-of-camkii-t286p-cam-binding], suggesting that CaM binding is not the main event leading to the increase of initial CaMKII T286 phosphorylation, but as we will see next, NMDAR binding is (by keeping CaMKII subunits in their open conformation and allowing subsequent T286 phosphorylation).

-In contrast, the other half of the T286-phosphorylated CaMKII population, which is free from CaM (light orange line in @fig-subsets_nmdar-t268p) corresponds in timing with the formation of the CaMKII/NMDAR complex [@fig-subsets_nmdar-t268p].
-Moreover, the overlap between camkii_cam_unbound_open_t286p1 (light orange trace) and camkii_cam_unbound_t286p1_bound_nmdar shows that all of the CaMKII that is both free from CaM and T286 phosphorylated, is bound to NMDARs (but not all CaMKII that is bound to NMDARs is phosphorylated, nor bound CaM).
+T286-phosphorylated CaMKII which is free from CaM (light orange line in @fig-subsets_nmdar-t268p) corresponds in timing with the formation of the CaMKII/NMDAR complex [@fig-subsets_nmdar-t268p].
+Moreover, the overlap between camkii_cam_unbound_open_t286p1 (light orange trace) and camkii_cam_unbound_t286p1_bound_nmdar (purple trace) shows that all of the CaMKII that is both free from CaM and T286 phosphorylated, is bound to NMDARs (but not all CaMKII that is bound to NMDARs is phosphorylated, nor bound to CaM).

 This suggests that, once CaMKII binds to NMDARs and its subunits are held in the open conformation, autophosphorylation at T286 is further facilitated in the CaMKII subunits that are part of the CaMKII/NMDAR complex.
 Interestingly, a slight increase in the population of CaMKII free from CaM and T286 phosphorylayed is observed around 80 seconds.
 This rise suggests that subunits of holoenzymes locked into the CaMKII/NMDAR complex undergo further autophosphorylation of neighbouring subunits, resulting in a momentary increase in CaMKII subunits that are free from CaM and phosphorylated at T286 (consider illustrating this mechanism for clarity).